tcdt-lab/bcdns/README.md

 4. **Optional Cancellation by Initiator**:
    If the initiator (BC1 Node) decides to cancel the transfer **before the recipient accepts**, it can submit a cancellation request to the TLD network.
 This step will remove the pending transfer and halt the process.

+The implementation of the domain revocation extrinsic can be found in the [tld-pallet](./polkadot-sdk-solochain-template/pallets/tld/src/lib.rs#L269-L323).

 ### Domain Revocation Protocol

 ![domain revocation protocol](./img/domain_revocation_protocol.png)